Teaching Extreme Weather

-This course is for science teachers who want to go beyond just downloading resources or lesson plans when doing their preparation for teaching weather.
-It is for science teachers who want to more thoroughly explore how to integrate the topic of extreme weather and its relationship to climate change into their classroom curricula.
+This course is for science teachers, including elementary school teachers who teach science, who want to go beyond just downloading resources or lesson plans when doing their preparation for teaching weather.
+It is for teachers who want to more thoroughly explore how to integrate the topic of extreme weather and its relationship to climate change into their classroom curricula.
 The course also touches on new attribution science research.

-The course provides a new perspective on teaching weather, with a deep dive into how to teach about extreme weather and make it relevant to your own location.
-It is also an opportunity to collaborate with peers and benefit from the support of an expert instructional facilitator.
+The course provides a new perspective on teaching weather and climate, allowing participants to take a deep dive into teaching extreme weather and how to make it relevant to their own location.
+It is also an opportunity for teachers to collaborate with peers and benefit from the support of an expert instructional facilitator.

 Date and Fees

 2023 Start Dates: January 23 | April 3 | June 12

 |Graduate Credit Course:||$128|

 *Thanks to generous funding there is no cost to enroll for teachers taking this course for PD hours or CEU units.

 By the end of this course, participants will be able to:

 - Analyze how climate change and extreme weather events are related;

 - Explore regional extreme weather events in the US;